Article by Will Luker

 These hotspots will have lower inflow than most water around, and will oftentimes appear to be swirling, rather than rushing forwards.
 In a flood, baitfish get disoriented by the massive volume of water being pushed through, resulting in confused food wandering around blindly until they can flee the ever-changing chaos of a torrential stream.

 Predators such as largemouth bass know this well, and can often be found directly on the edge of these slack currents, waiting patiently for bait to meander into them entirely by mistake.
-Use this ingrained tactic to your advantage by presenting your bait upstream, and allowing it to drift naturally into the slack.
+Use this ingrained tactic when bass fishing after rain to your advantage by presenting your bait upstream, and allowing it to drift naturally into the slack.

 Post-Rainstorm Tactics and Baits